 - External components values (R, L, C, etc values)

 - Spy analog and digital nets in the DUT to create assertions.

 Early this year, Synopsys give us the possibility to test multi-core on Discovery-AMS Real Number flow.
 I decided to try it on a complex PMU to increase the coverage verification.
 Our verification process includes different scenarios where we mixed on demand transistor and digital blocks.
 What we know is that adding more and more sensitive spice Analog IPs as DC-DC increased the runtime therefore our first test was to have all the DC-DC in spice then check the runtime.
-I did not observed any accuracy degradation and the gain was around 3.5x on #12 cores.
+I did not observe any accuracy degradation and the gain was around 3.5x on #12 cores.

 Several tests had been done on this test case with different core numbers.
 Results are below:

 After this first promising result I decided to fix the measuring rod higher by adding the digital core in spice too.
 Such configuration includes now around 1.3 Millions of transistors for a total of 5 Millions of devices.

 The figure below represents CPU time versus transient time.